 Geologic and Topographic Control on Mean Transit Time of Water in the Coastal Range of Chile

-Led by Dr. Catalina Segura, assistant professor of forest watershed management at OSU, this two-year project will investigate the relationship between mean transit time, geology, and hydrologic connectivity in a set of catchments in Chile with contrasting rock characteristics over a wide range of drainage areas.
-The project will enhance our understating of the controlling factors of water movement, and its potential relation to water quality and hydrologic response to timber harvesting.
+Led by Dr. Catalina Segura, assistant professor of forest watershed management at OSU, this two-year project investigated the relationship between mean transit time, geology, and hydrologic connectivity in a set of catchments in Chile with contrasting rock characteristics over a wide range of drainage areas.
+The project enhanced our understating of the controlling factors of water movement, and its potential relation to water quality and hydrologic response to timber harvesting.

-OSU, University of Bío Bío, and National Science Foundation Collaborative Education and Research
+OSU, University of Bío Bío, and National Science Foundation (OSU-UBB-NSF) Collaborative Education and Research

-Led by Dr. Fred Kamke, professor of composite materials at OSU, the program focuses on providing international opportunities for students, and includes undergraduate internships and graduate student assistantships at OSU for Chilean students from UBB.
-While at OSU, students engage with the Wood-Based Composite Center, an NSF funded project aimed at advancing the science and technology of wood-based composite materials.
+Led by Dr. Fred Kamke, professor of composite materials at OSU, this program focused on providing international opportunities for students, and included undergraduate internships and graduate student assistantships at OSU for Chilean students from UBB.
+While at OSU, students engaged with the Wood-Based Composite Center, an NSF funded project aimed at advancing the science and technology of wood-based composite materials.

 Ecosystems in the Sky: Dynamic Processes of Old-Growth Tree Canopies in Chile and the Pacific Northwest

-The project seeks to conduct parallel research investigations into the forest canopies of old-growth Chilean Alerce trees and western red cedars native to the Pacific Northwest.
-Led by Dr. Chris Still, associate professor of forest, wildlife, and landscape ecology, and Dr. Dave Shaw, associate professor and extension forest health specialist, the project will use the similarities in Alerce and western red cedar canopies to understand the health of forest ecosystems.
-Results will benefit timber management practices and the rural communities that live in and around native forests in the U.S. and Chile.
+The project sought to conduct parallel research investigations into the forest canopies of old-growth Chilean Alerce trees and western red cedars native to the Pacific Northwest.
+Led by Dr. Chris Still, associate professor of forest, wildlife, and landscape ecology, and Dr. Dave Shaw, associate professor and extension forest health specialist, the project used the similarities in Alerce and western red cedar canopies to understand the health of forest ecosystems.
+Results benefited timber management practices and the rural communities that live in and around native forests in the U.S. and Chile.

 Vulnerabilities to Climate Change of Forest Plantation Species and Their Bi-Continental Competing Vegetation: Research Planning Phase

-Led by Dr. Carlos Gonzalez-Benecke, assistant professor and the director of the Vegetation Management Research Cooperative at OSU, and Dr. Barbara Lachenbruch, professor of ecophysiology at OSU, the research project aims to contribute to the development of a process-based forest modeling system that can account for the effects of climate change.
+Led by Dr. Carlos Gonzalez-Benecke, assistant professor and the director of the Vegetation Management Research Cooperative at OSU, and Dr. Barbara Lachenbruch, professor of ecophysiology at OSU, this research project aimed to contribute to the development of a process-based forest modeling system that accounted for the effects of climate change.
 Such a modeling system could be used to increase the efficiency of early growth silviculture by determining which weedy competitors require more and less intensive management.
 The results should aid silviculture management decisions in years to come as Pacific Northwest and Chilean climates are expected to see drier weather with more sporadic rainfall.